Class at the Folk School

 A week at the Folk School is about much more than taking a class.
-Most students choose to stay in the school’s rustic dormitories.
-They can walk anywhere on campus, along wooded paths or across the rolling hay fields.
+Many students choose to stay in the school’s rustic dormitories (although AirBNBs are another option).
+You can walk to class along wooded paths or across the rolling hay fields.
 Meals are served family-style in the dining hall and announced by the ringing of a giant bell.
 Special diets are accommodated.

 Each day begins with “Morningsong” in the common room.
-After class, there are activities planned like the Tuesday night folk dance, demonstrations by that week’s teachers, and a trip to the Yarn Circle.
+After class, there are activities planned like the Tuesday night folk dance, demonstrations by that week’s teachers, and the Thursday night jam at The Crown on the hill in Brasstown.
 The week ends with the student show, where all the classes display their work.
 If you can stay Friday night, there’s always a performance on campus.

 You can learn more about the Folk School at their website.